Skip to content

 How the work was done

-The 8km-long bridge section of the Øresund fixed link is the world’s longest cable-stayed bridge for combined road and high-speed rail traffic.
+The 8km-long bridge section of the Øresund fixed link is one of the longest cable-stayed bridges for combined road and high-speed rail traffic.

 The bridge crosses the shipping channel of the Øresund Strait in a 490m-long curving span.
 Engineers designed the bridge with two side spans of 160m and 141m – one on each side of the main span.